Benjamin W. Lee: Gauge theory

 In 1964, Lee published an article about spontaneous symmetry breaking with his advisor Abraham Klein and contributed to the appearance of Higgs mechanism.

 He is often credited with the naming of the Higgs boson and Higgs mechanism.

-In 1969, he succeeded individually the renormalization of the spontaneously breaking global gauge symmetry model.
+In 1969, he succeeded in the renormalization of spontaneously broken gauge symmetries.
 In the meantime, Dutch graduate student Gerardus 't Hooft was working in the case of local gauge symmetry breaking in the Yang–Mills theory using the Higgs mechanism.
-He met Lee and Symanzik at the Cargèse Summer School and consulted them on his work and got an insight.
+He met Lee and Kurt Symanzik at the Cargèse Summer School and consulted them on his work and got an insight.
 He finally succeeded in the renormalization of non-abelian gauge theory and won the Nobel Prize later for this work.
 David Politzer said in his 2004 Nobel Lecture that the particle physicists community at that time learned all from Lee who actually combined insights from his own work and from Russian physicists' work and encouraged 't Hooft's paper.